Canada Lacemaker Count

 Canada Registry Official Certificate FR

 Save your registry certificate in a file on your computer.
 It can be printed in different sizes and framed!
 One idea is to place a gold star Gold Star XL on the Canada map for your location.
-Some printer companies have special offers for images on mugs or T shirts, etc. Note: Certificates are available in both official languages, French or English.
-Newcomers are welcome!
+Some printer companies have special offers for images on mugs or T shirts, etc.

-♥ Finding Lacemakers in Canada Skills Update Fall 2022
+♥ Finding Lacemakers in Canada Skills Update

-♥ Les dentellières résultats du sondage sur les compétences l’automne 2022
+♥ Les dentellières résultats du sondage sur les compétences

 Canada Map